demirelo/ftoken-lst-sims/reports/RISK_ANALYSIS_REPORT.md

 - **0% insolvency** across all paths
 - FPR maintained above 1.11 even in extreme 80% drawdown scenarios
-- Floor grows even during severe bear markets (+4.8% in crypto winter)
+- Floor grows even during severe bear markets (+5.0% in crypto winter)

-### 2. Bear Market Paradox
+### 2. fToken Dominance

-Crypto Winter shows the **highest floor growth** (+4.8%) because panic selling drives higher turnover (churn) and fee generation.
-In contrast, bull markets see more holding behavior, resulting in slightly lower fee generation (+3.8%).
+With LST yield at 2.6%, fToken floor growth (+3.0-5.0%) consistently outperforms LST yield in all market conditions.
+This results in **fToken winning on total return** in Super Cycle, Crab Market, and Crypto Winter scenarios.

 ### 3. Floor as a Hedge

 The floor provides a natural hedge against underlying price decline:
-- In crypto winter, underlying dropped ~80% but floor rose +4.8%
+- In crypto winter, underlying dropped ~80% but floor rose +5.0%
-- Net effect: fToken USD -79.0% vs LST -80.0% (plus depeg risk protection)
+- Net effect: fToken USD -79.0% vs LST -79.5% (plus depeg risk protection)

 ### 4. Risk-Adjusted Performance